zengbing15/lumos_doc/docs/tutorials/indexer.md

 The Lumos indexer is based on the CKB indexer that is developed by Rust.
 To leverage the native Rust code without installing Rust, Lumos provides the Lumos indexer with a pre-built native module of the CKB indexer.

-For Electron applications, you can install the pre-built native module of the CKB indexer by running the <b>LUMOS_NODE_RUNTIME=electron npm i</b> command.
+For native desktop applications written in *Electron.js*, you can install the pre-built native module of the CKB indexer by running the <b>LUMOS_NODE_RUNTIME=electron npm i</b> command.

 :::